I. Relating to Public Employees

 Ethics Commission advisories

-These advisories organized by subject summarize prior Commission precedent and provide examples of how the conflict law applies to public employees.
+These advisories are organized by subject.
+They summarize prior Commission precedent and provide examples of how the conflict law applies to public employees.

 Ethics Commission public enforcement cases and decisions

-State Ethics Commission enforcement matters by subject area and specify individuals and businesses.
+State Ethics Commission enforcement matters listed by subject area, specifying individuals and businesses.

 Legal opinions issued by the Ethics Commission regarding the conflict of interest and financial disclosure laws.
-These opinions organized by subject deal with specific circumstances, but do not name individuals involved.
+These opinions are organized by subject, and deal with specific circumstances.
+The opinions do not name individuals involved.